zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-operator.md

 * **customPodLabels** - specify additional pod labels (please avoid using labels that start with the `privatecloud.mendix.com/` prefix)
     * **general** - specify additional labels for all pods of the app
 * **deploymentStrategy** - specify parameters for the deployment strategy; for more information, see the reduced downtime deployment documentation.
+* **runtimeReadOnlyRootFilesystem** - specify if the Runtime container should mount the root filesystem in [read-only mode](/developerportal/deploy/private-cloud-cluster/#readonlyrootfs).

 #### Setting App Constants{#set-app-constants}